 - Unhappy with the roundness or general shape of your buttocks

 - Your buttocks are asymmetrical

 One of the most popular procedures for a Buttock Augmentation is Autologous Fat Transfer, also known as a Brazilian Butt Lift.
-It is important to talk with Dr. Rod during your free consultation to determine the best approach based on your aesthetic goals and body shape.
+It is important to talk with Dr. Rod during your free consultation to determine the recommended approach based on your aesthetic goals and body shape.

 What is the recovery from a Brazilian butt lift like?

 For the fat to keep its positioning and to “take,” it is recommended that the patient remains off of the buttocks for 14 days.
 There is very mild discomfort at first, and some temporary swelling can occur more than the desired swelling.
 The fat injection itself is a low-risk procedure.